Call me Ethnojunkie. An Ethnic Food Evangelist. A champion of Ethnic Food for the Rest of Us.

-There are countless superb websites and blogs residing on the interwebs that serve up wonderfully written reviews meticulously detailing the cuisine, the décor, the ambiance, the service, the menus, the prices, and the location of tens of thousands of restaurants ranging from haute cuisine to holes in the wall from around the corner and around the world.
+There are countless superb websites and blogs residing on the interwebs whose sole and steadfast mission is to serve up wonderfully written reviews meticulously detailing the cuisine, the décor, the ambiance, the service, the menus, the prices, and the location of tens of thousands of restaurants ranging from haute cuisine to holes in the wall from around the corner and around the world.
 This isn’t one of those.

 By the same token, you’ll find a plethora of websites and blogs featuring recipes from aaku pappu to zwieback, categorized by course, ingredient, ethnicity, lifestyle, holiday, allergy, popularity, nutrition, method of preparation, length of preparation, difficulty of preparation, cost of preparation, and lack of preparation.
 This isn’t one of those either.

 It’s about turning you on to ethnic food you may never had tried.
 Now, that does not refer to dumbed down versions of pseudo-ethnic culinary doppelgangers that have invaded the shelves of your local supermart.
 Quite the contrary.
 There is incredibly delicious authentic international food out there that is immediately accessible to everyone’s palate and I want to share it with you.

 Did you ever wander into an ethnic market and wonder about all that weird produce?
 And the contents of all those intriguing jars and cans and packages wrapped in seemingly indecipherable labels written in some foreign tongue?
 And all that prepared food in the refrigerator case?
 And what you would do with it all if you brought it home?
 And if you’d even like it when you got it there?